awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc-edit.md

      --association-name association_name ^
      --parameters (if any) ^
      --output-location S3Location='{OutputS3Region=region,OutputS3BucketName=DOC-EXAMPLE-BUCKET,OutputS3KeyPrefix=keyprefix}' ^
-     --scheduleexpression "cron_or_rate_expression"
+     --schedule-expression "cron_or_rate_expression"
    ```

 **Important**
-To retain existing parameter values of your association, such as association name or compliance severity, you must specify these values when you update the association\.
-If you don't specify these parameters when you update an association, the new association version uses the default values \(none\)\.
-For example, if your existing association has a cron schedule but you don't specify `--schedule-expression` when updating, the new association version will not have a schedule expression\.
+To retain existing parameter values of your association, such as association name or compliance severity, specify these values when you update the association\.
+If you don't specify these parameter values when you update an association, the new association version uses no values\.
+For example, if your existing association has a cron schedule but you don't specify `--schedule-expression` when updating, the new association version won't have a schedule expression\.

 ------
 #### [ PowerShell ]